lkumle/onlineVRtoolbox_tutorials/docs/unity/PUTrequest.md

     ConnectionHandler.UploadData(fileName, filePath); // upload data to server

 ```
-This sends the CSV file to the web application via a PUT request.
+This sends the (encrypted) data to the web application via a PUT request.

 ---
 ---